 - Want To Learn Or Discover Something New

 A person who is curious about many things in a particular subject and always asks questions regarding them, makes a perfect candidate for pursuing PhD.

 - Want To Achieve Something Different

 A person motivated by money may make a great businessman.
-But a person who is having a thirst for in-depth knowledge about a specific topic and willing to push the new findings of the subject to next advanced level makes a good researcher.
+But a person who is having a thirst for in-depth knowledge about a specific topic and willing to push the new findings of the subject to the next advanced level makes a good researcher.

 - Wants To Improve Skills And As A Person

 Going through the process of PhD teaches you some great skills (discussed later).
-A person who looks to make use of those skills like communication, drafting policies, to boost his confidence and look for a better job, is a good candidate for a PhD.
+A person who looks to make use of these skills like communication, drafting policies, to boost his confidence and look for a better job, is a good candidate for a PhD.

 - If You Feel You’re Made For It

 Some people are just made for a PhD.
 Some may have picked a fascination at a young age and would have read a lot about it.
-Their natural thirst for knowledge about it may have made it their obsession and wanting to do something more.
+Their natural thirst for knowledge about it may have made it their obsession and desire to do something more.
 These people are the perfect candidates for a doctorate.

 PhD Research Process